Rogue (Marvel Comics): Utopia

 Rogue, Gambit, and Danger decide to go to San Francisco to regroup with the other X-Men.
 On their way there they are intercepted by Pixie, who teleports them into the city, which is in a state of chaos due to the anti-mutant and pro-mutant movements.
 Cyclops admonishes Rogue for her disappearance and sends all three out to locate several missing students and bring them home.
 During their mission, Rogue faces off against the new Ms. Marvel; finding that she cannot touch her opponent, Rogue resorts to a trick and flees the site.

-Later on she joins Gambit, who has been injured by Ares, along with Danger.
-Ares does not take her seriously and dismisses her both as an opponent and her attempts to calm things down.
-This results in Rogue grabbing Ares and absorbing his powers.
-Ares is dismissive of her attempt and claims that she cannot absorb him, a boast that proves wrong as she weakens him enough for Gambit to blast him, leaving him bloody and stunned.
-Having for the moment absorbed some of Ares' power, she easily dispatches a small group of H.A.M.M.E.R. agents with superhuman strength and proceeds to steal their tank, along with Gambit and Danger, to find the rest of the students.

-Rogue finds Trance as her powers are flaring out of control, creating powerful and uncontrollable bio-electric blasts.
-Rogue tries to help calm Trance and help her gain control when Ms. Marvel appears to fight against Rogue.
-After taking out Gambit and Danger, Rogue and Ms. Marvel fight; Rogue is losing until Trance regains control and jumps in to help Rogue.
-Trance learns that her astral form is able to punch Ms. Marvel when they are both intangible.
-After Gambit stuns Ms. Marvel, they teleport back to base, where Trance receives medical attention.

 Nation-X

 As Utopia has become a safe haven for mutants, the entire population were on high alert following an attack on the X-Men by Emplate, who feeds on mutant bone marrow for sustenance.
 The X-Men instruct everyone to stay close to each other and report anything out of the ordinary.
-Bling goes to check out an old amphitheatre on her own when Emplate captures her to use as a food source.
+Bling goes to check out an old amphitheater on her own when Emplate captures her to use as a food source.

 Unable to enter Emplate's cross-dimensional base, Rogue absorbs Trance's astral projection ability to enter the dimension and save Bling.
 As she investigates his lighthouse home for clues to Bling's whereabouts, Rogue was attacked by psychoplasmic ghosts.
 After fighting them off, she rescues Bling from Emplate.

-Rogue also protects the students during an attack by a Predator X herd by absorbing the powers of multiple students.